 “As a company we do our bit.
 Under European law, people can no longer send car tyres to landfill sites, which means we have to find alternative ways to dispose of them.

 “Unfortunately this means thousands of tyres are simply dumped every year throughout the country.”

 Ginny Brooks-White, manager at Blakemere Craft Centre, said: “We’re proud to be involved with this project.
 Hopefully it will help inspire the young people who see it to take an active interest in politics.”

-Connexions would like to make it clear that, contrary to what was reported in the Chronicle, they were not involved in the organisation of this event.
+Connexions would like to make it clear that, contrary to what was reported in last week’s Chronicle, they were not involved in the organisation of this event.